-- They are figurative, not literal; foreigners may try to understand the idiom literally.
+They are figurative, not literal; foreigners may try to understand the idiom literally.

+>

-Idioms and proverbs are used so often that people forget that they are using them consequently.
+> People say idioms and proverbs so often that they forget that they are using them consequently.
 English learners will have difficulty with the following:

+>

-- They will be left for dead (unable to understand) in a conversation unless they know the reference being used.
+> - They will be left for dead (unable to understand) in a conversation unless they know the reference.

-- They might find English too confusing and often a bunch of gibberish (incomprehensible).
+> - They might find English too confusing and often a bunch of gibberish (incomprehensible).

+>

-English learners will need to spend a lot of time learning idioms and proverbs.
-The design of the ESL (English Second Language curriculum should be designed with a large section covering idioms and proverbs.
+> English learners will need to spend a lot of time learning idioms and proverbs.
+The design of the ESL (English Second Language) curriculum should have a large section covering idioms and proverbs.
 Idioms are necessary if the students are being prepared to live in an English speaking society.

+>

-I recommend Michael Swan’s book Practical English Usage as a reference for English language idioms and proverbs.
+> I recommend Michael Swan’s book Practical English Usage as a reference for the English language, including idioms and proverbs.

+>

-- 64 humorously illustrated cards (3″ x 5″), each card presents a proverb (e.g., If the shoe fits, wear it.) and three choices for the meaning
+> - 64 humorously illustrated cards (3″ x 5″), each card presents a proverb (e.g., If the shoe fits, wear it.) and three choices for the meaning